hugollm/react-bootstrap/README.md

     rm -rf .git
     git init

-Install dependencides and run development server:
+Install dependencides and start development server:

     npm install
-    npm run server
+    npm start

 ## Development server

-    npm run server
+    npm start

 This will start a development server on `localhost:8080`.
 You should see a "Hello World" message in the browser when you open it.

 It will run on the `static` directory and add `bundle.js` in memory (you won't see the file).
 The bundle is built with `js` files imported from the entrypoint `main.js`.
-Changes made to your code are automatically reflected upon your browser tab.
+Changes made to your code will cause a refresh in your browser tab.

 ## Build command